-- One young child is hospitalized every 17 hours after swallowing or otherwise coming into contact with a laundry detergent packet.
-That’s about 10 kids each week.
+- On average, one young child (<6 years) is hospitalized every 42 hours after swallowing or otherwise coming into contact with a laundry detergent packet.
+That’s about 4 kids each week.

 - Children who are younger than 3 years old account for most laundry detergent packet exposures.

 If you think a child has been exposed to laundry detergent packets, call the National Poison Help Line at 1-800-222-1222.
 Take a child to the doctor right away if he has been exposed to laundry detergent packets and is experiencing any of the following symptoms: